 - Music, art or dance therapy to promote healing or enhance quality of life

 - Yoga, massage and other relaxation exercises to decrease stress

 When used under a doctor's supervision, complementary approaches can be safe and effective during cancer treatment.
 Using alternative medicine instead of standard therapy or without telling your doctor may put you at risk.

 A "natural" product does not necessarily mean it's "safe."
 Herbs and some plant-based medicines may reduce the effectiveness of common cancer medicines.
-It's important to discuss with your doctor any method you're considering to make sure it doesn't interfere with your medical treatments.
+Talk with your doctor about any method you're considering to make sure it doesn't interfere with your medical treatments.

 - Lyman GH, et al. Integrative therapies during and after breast cancer treatment: ASCO endorsement of the SIO clinical practice guideline.
 Journal of Clinical Oncology.
 2018; doi:10.1200/JCO.2018.79.2721